nfogh/articles/_posts/2024-03-16-code-coverage.markdown

 categories: Testing
 ---

-Most companies use the "code coverage" metric to have some indication of how well their code has been tested.
+Most companies use the _code coverage_ metric to have some indication of how well their code has been tested.
 However, as many have pointed out, code coverage is a very poor metric for indicating whether or not your code has been tested well.